hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building Custom Analytics Dashboards.md

   * *Output* - Display the chart as a Data Table.
   * *Page Size* - Select for 5 results per page.

-Note that the other display settings for this type of chart are diabled.
+Note that the other display settings for this type of chart are disabled.

-We then click *Test* to preview the chart, which will display display and allow viewing of the actual error responses:
+We then click *Test* to preview the chart, which will display and allow viewing of the actual error responses:

 ![](img/CustomAnalyticsDashboards/12.png)